 Joe: So what’s a, because I know you want to scale up to 100 middle, you are scaling 100 Mil.
 What’s the next step for you?

-Billy: I it as a reference to other and actually caught myself turning 30 a few months ago and fucking and kind of looking at life and going through some transitions, I was like, you know what, like my, my life isn't to build a business, my businesses to fill my life and, and making this, making this transition.
-Um, I think for me it's, I've made the amount of money I make are now for the rest of my life.
-I'd be cool.
-Well actually I wanted to exit but I'd be cool if I did, if I want to get to a company to a place where it's so healthy, we're, all of my team is making great money.
-They're super proud.
+Billy: I it as a reference to other and actually caught myself turning 30 a few months ago and fucking and kind of looking at life and going through some transitions, I was like, you know what, like my, my life isn’t to build a business, my businesses to fill my life and, and making this, making this transition.
+I think for me it’s, if I made the amount of money I make right now for the rest of my life.
+I’d be cool.
+Well actually I wanted to exit but I’d be cool if I did, if I want to get to a company to a place where it’s so healthy, we’re, all of my team is making great money.
+They’re super proud.
 So like the financial stresses out of it and then I just want to use that money to grow our impact and just like help people and do cool shit.

 Billy: Like do crazy ass marketing experiments and just fucking have fun.
 We stayed at $25 million a year and got there and we’ve stayed now, I don’t want to say right now but at least say like 25 million a year and like did it and we were super fucking happy and everyone was owning what they wanted to see when we got to do all these fun marketing experiments, you know, connect with the largest entrepreneurs, musicians and athletes in the world and teach the world about business.
 Dude, I’m happy.
 That’s a happy life.
 I can show it to my trainings on Tuesdays and spend the week with my team and family.
 Like, that’s cool.
 You know, I think too many times we just fucking forget to set a destination.
 And as an entrepreneur you guys know how it is.
 We just fucking go and we forget like what?
 Hold on a second.
 What the fuck am I doing this in the first place?
 All the time.
 All the time.